 Peter says that these false teachers have "hearts trained in greed."
 They are exploiters of others who "despise authority."
 They are scoffers who cynically ask, "Where is the promise of His coming?"
 So rather than honor the promise, they abuse it by their ridicule, encouraging others to doubt it.
 They "entice unsteady souls" to revere them instead of Christ.

 What motivates these scoffers?
 Peter answers when he writes about their greedy hearts and their attitude toward authority.
 Christians must place God at the center of their lives.
 They can't be greedy for notoriety, trying to gather personal followers.
 They can't despise authority, because God asks His people to submit freely to His loving authority.
-For people greedy for acclaim and who despise authority, submission to God is impossible.
+For people who greedily seek acclaim and who despise authority, submission to God is impossible.
 It's equally impossible for them to believe God's promise, and honor it.

 Peter warns us against these people who he says are like "waterless springs."
 He acknowledges that some things are hard to understand, including Paul's teaching.
 But knowing this, and knowing that some people will twist the teachings, we can leave their wrong ideas aside and concentrate on growing in the "grace and knowledge of our Lord and Savior Jesus Christ."